 - Applicants must have student or working visas if not U.S. citizens.

-The 2014 Lennox Foundation Internship provides a $3,200 stipend and university housing for 12 weeks.
+The 2014 Lennox Foundation Internship provides a $3,200 stipend and a furnished university apartment for 12 weeks.
 Applications must be received by Thursday, January 16, 2014.

 To apply for the Lennox Foundation Preservation and Conservation Internship please submit the following items:

 - Cover letter

 - Contact information for two professional references (include address, phone number and e-mail address)